-Peter Hughes (58 years) - Lead Director
+Peter Hughes (59 years) -Lead Director

 Mr. Hughes has been a director of the Company since October 4, 2010 and is a member of the Company's Compensation Committee and Corporate Governance & Nominating Committee.
 Mr. Hughes has 35 years' business experience including senior-level executive and director positions in both private and public companies specializing in pharmaceuticals, alternative energy, mining, aquaculture and sports technology.
 Mr. Hughes is a graduate of the University of British Columbia with a Bachelors' degree in Science, Canadian Securities Course and Director's and Officer's Course.
-Mr. Hughes currently serves as a President and CEO of SIQ Mountain Industries Inc., Director of Yuntone Capital Corp., CEO and Director of Gourmet Ocean Products Inc. (GOP:TSXV) and a Director of Navion Capital Inc. all of which are on the TSXV.
+Mr. Hughes currently serves as CEO and Director of SIQ Mountain Industries Inc., Director of Yuntone Capital Corp., CEO and Director of Gourmet Ocean Products Inc. and a Director of Navion Capital Inc. all of which are on the TSXV.